Greetings, forex friends! It’s been a long time since I last rolled out an economic snapshot for New Zealand.

 - Business activity in the service sector slowed down a bit (60.8 vs. 63.4 previous), but this was offset by higher new orders (64.3 vs. 61.4 previous) and inventory levels (57.4 vs. 52.9 previous).

 - Looking forward, ANZ’s business confidence index fell from 21.7 to a five-month low of 16.6 in February.

-- This means that a net of 16.6% of businesses are still optimistic for the year ahead.
+- This means that a net of 16.6% of businesses is still optimistic for the year ahead.

 - The poorer reading in February was attributed to weaker sentiment in the construction and agriculture sectors.